Logius-standaarden/fsc-core/draft-fsc-core-00.md

 in [BCP 14](https://www.rfc-editor.org/info/bcp14) [RFC2119](https://www.rfc-editor.org/rfc/rfc2119)
 [RFC8174](https://www.rfc-editor.org/rfc/rfc8174) when, and only when, they appear in all capitals, as shown here.

+## Purpose

+The Federated Service Connectivity (FSC) specifications describe a way to implement technical interoperable API gateway functionality.
+Covering federated authentication, secure connecting and transaction logging in a large-scale, dynamic API landscape.

+> **Vraag:** onderstaande zin, wat bedoelen we daarmee?
+Willen we zeggen dat de standaard voorschrijft hoe je die informatie moet delen.
+> Of willen we zeggen dat je die acties geautomatiseerd kan uitvoeren?
+Indien dat laatste, welk onderdeel wil je dan precies automatisere?
+> Het automatisatie stukje is nl. ook al beschreven onder het lijstje 'technical interoperability'.

+The standard includes the exchange of information and requests about the management of connections and authorizations, in order to make it possible to automate those activities.

+The Core part of the FSC specification achieves inter-organizational, technical interoperability:

+- to discover services
+- to route requests to services in other contexts (e.g. from within **Organization A** to **Organization B**)
+- to request and manage connection rights needed to connect to these services

+All functionality required to achieve technical interoperability is provided by APIs as specified in this RFC.
+This allows for automation of most management tasks, greatly reducing the administrative load and enabling upscaling of inter-organizational usage of services.

 ## Terminology

 The following terms are used in this document.
+Some of these are explained more in depth along the document.

 Peer
-: Actor that both provides and requests services.
+: Actor that both provide and consume services.
   This is an abstraction of e.g. an organization, a department or a security context.

 Group
-: System of Peers using Inways, Outways and Contract Managers that confirm to the FSC specification to make use of each other's services.
+: System of Peers using Inways, Outways and Contract Managers that confirm
+  to the FSC specification to make use of each other's services.

 Directory
-: A Directory holds information about all services in the FSC Group, so they can be discovered.
+: Holds information about all services in the FSC Group.

 Inway
 : Reverse proxy that handles incoming connections to one or more services and confirms to the FSC Core specification.